PuEnjoy/Learn-Assembly-FU/lecture00.md

 test rax, 9          ;bitwise rax AND 9
 ```
 #### Conditional jumps
-With the status bit in the flags register set, we can now you conditional jumps to controll our program flow.
+With the status bit in the flags register set, we can now use conditional jumps to controll our program flow.

 | Instruction         | Jump name                                | Usecase                                                                |
 | ------------------- | ---------------------------------------- | ---------------------------------------------------------------------- |